Product Disclosures

 - Be found to meet all of the requirements prescribed by the HSA service provider.

-If you are enrolled in a Cigna Individual and Family Health Savings Plan, you will need to contact the HSA service provider of your choice to set up a Health Savings Account to pair with your Cigna Health Savings Plan.
+If you are enrolled in a Cigna Healthcare Individual and Family Health Savings Plan, you will need to contact the HSA service provider of your choice to set up a Health Savings Account to pair with your Cigna Healthcare Health Savings Plan.

 The HSA provider and/or trustee/custodian will be solely responsible for all HSA services, transactions and activities related thereto.
-Cigna is not responsible for any aspects of the HSA services, administration and operation.
+Cigna Healthcare is not responsible for any aspects of the HSA services, administration and operation.

 Prior to enrollment with an HSA provider, you must certify that you have enrolled or plan to enroll under a HDHP and are not covered under any other health coverage that is not a HDHP.